‘The Walking Dead’s’ Norman Reedus and Andrew Lincoln: When Too Much Is Not Enough [Spoilers]

 So what is the fate of Andrew Lincoln and Norman Reedus?
 Comic Book has answers about Andrew Lincoln’s Rick Grimes, based on The Walking Dead comics but not Norman Reedus.
 Daryl Dixon’s fate has not been written yet.
 Norman Reedus’ character Daryl does not appear in the comics.

-In The Walking Dead Comics, Rick Grimes, the character portrayed by Andrew Lincoln, breaks a leg in a scuffle with Negan, and from then on acquires a limp and has to walk with a cane.
+In The Walking Dead comics, Rick Grimes, the character portrayed by Andrew Lincoln, breaks a leg in a scuffle with Negan, and from then on acquires a limp and has to walk with a cane.
 This could happen in AMC’s The Walking Dead but on the other hand, Andrew Lincoln’s Rick still has two hands.
 In the comic, he has already lost a hand, so it is possible writers will spare Rick’s leg as well.

 Could Norman Reedus’ character lose a leg entirely?
 A character named Heath loses a leg in the comic book, but Heath didn’t last very long in the AMC version of The Walking Dead.
 So someone might lose a leg.
 Fans would hope not, and especially hope it isn’t Daryl.